iamzeropoison/Zero-Auth/README.md

 ## 📷 Example

-Once you run the tool, you'll see a QR code like this (example):
+Once you run the tool, you'll see a QR code :